sapna-baniya/Compass/README.md

 5. Briefly show `agents.py` to narrate the graph: intake → safety router → (retrieval →
    prioritization → consent preview) OR (handoff, full stop).

+## Data sourcing & verification

+The 16 resources in `data/resources.json` were hand-selected from official sources — the National Human Trafficking Hotline, HHS OTIP, USCIS, Polaris Project, the Institute for Survivor Care's landscape map, and individual state/regional organizations (CAST in CA, WARN in WA, Hope Against Trafficking in MI, NYS OTDA).
+No data was scraped from unverified listings.
+Where a phone number wasn't publicly published for an organization, the entry says "see website" rather than guessing.

+This is a demonstration-scale knowledge base, not a production-ready directory.
+A real deployment would need every entry independently re-verified with the organization before going live, and broader state-by-state coverage — that verification workflow is part of the roadmap, not yet built.

 ## Ethics / guideline compliance notes

 - No facial recognition, biometric data, or re-identification of any kind — the